 This thing really shows you its processing powers in CPU intensive games such and it really handles them with ease and will be all you need for years to come.
 This card is also able to be overclocked to boost some more performance out of the CPU, but for most this won’t be necessary.

 All in all this CPU is still one of the best CPU’s on the market and does everything you need it do without hurting your pockets any more than necessary.

 People may say that you need an expensive CPU such as an i7, but there really is no reason to get this for gaming as a CPU is an afterthought compared to the graphics card.
 You should never have a gaming build where the CPU is more expensive than the GPU.

-The Gigabyte Z97 SLI LGA Motherboard most importantly will give you the choice of SLI gaming if that’s what you want.
-Gigabyte is known for making quality motherboards at an affordable price and this one definitely lives up to their reputation.
+The Asus Z97 SLI LGA Motherboard most importantly will give you the choice of SLI gaming if that’s what you want.
+Asus is known for making quality motherboards at an affordable price and this one definitely lives up to their reputation.
 This motherboard does give a great amount of USB 3.0s and USB 2.0s which is very useful considering the case only gives a few of them in the front.
 This is really just a solid motherboard with a great BIOS by Gigabyte that should host the CPU and the GPU without any issues.
 Considering that this is one of the most affordable full motherboards that support SLI (two cards) at a good price, you really can’t complain.

 The RAM I chose for this build was the Crucial Ballistix Sport 8GB’s of RAM (4GB’s x 2).
 This RAM isn’t anything special, but it will get the job done and will work just fine and compliments the build well.